Last reviewed 15 February 2021

 Although those using or working with electricity directly (eg maintenance engineers) are at greater risk, poor electrical installations and faulty electrical appliances may also cause harm to others.

 The key piece of legislation is the Electricity at Work Regulations 1989 (EWR 1989), which apply to all places where work is done on or near electricity.
 EWR 1989 requires all systems (including equipment) to be constructed so as to prevent danger.
 In addition, they require the following.

-To prevent danger, all systems to be maintained so as to prevent, so far as is reasonably practicable, such danger.
+All systems to be maintained so as to prevent, so far as is reasonably practicable, danger.

 Every work activity, including operation, use and maintenance of a system and work near a system to be carried out in a manner as not to give rise, so far as is reasonably practicable, to danger.

 Persons carrying out work on electrical systems to be competent to do so.

 To meet the requirements of EWR 1989, there are a number of key publications that provide considerable technical information from trade associations and the HSE.

 As an example, the HSE has published HSG85 Electricity at Work.
 Safe Working Practices.
 This publication puts emphasis on the need to select and use the most appropriate electrical equipment.

 It further details the need to undertake a risk assessment for any work activities and determine whether to work dead or live.
 It then provides guidance on the best working practice for both types of working.

 HSG85 also notes the need for managers to establish “a system of rules and procedures wherever electrical work is to be carried out”.